-Code/data availability
+Code and data availability.
 The MATLAB files, used to solve the model equations and to produce the figures in this article, have been posted online at https://doi.org/10.5281/zenodo.3834344 (Kypke et al., 2020).

-Author contributions

-The original conception of this research project was due to W. Langford.
-Most of the mathematical analysis and computations were performed by K. Kypke, starting with his M.Sc.
-Thesis (Kypke, 2019).
-A. Willms co-supervised the thesis and provided valuable contributions and insights throughout the course of the work.
+Author contributions.
+The original conception of this research project was due to WFL.
+Most of the mathematical analysis and computations were performed by KLK, starting with his MSc Thesis (Kypke, 2019).
+ARW co-supervised the thesis and provided valuable contributions and insights throughout the course of the work.
+All authors contributed to the writing of the article.